Parth731/MERN-stack-tutorial/readme/node/hr-introduction.md

 1.  **Tell me About my self**

-    - My name is Parth Dangroshiya.
-I have completed my BTech in Electronics and Communication Engineering from Ganpat University.
-I have a total of 3.6 years of professional experience.
-Over the past 2+ years, I have specialized as a React.js Developer, and for the past year, I have been focusing on MERN stack web development at Green Apex Solutions Limited.
-In this role, I have worked on various projects, including task management systems and tourism management platforms, where I optimized React components and contributed to both frontend and backend development.
-Prior to this, I worked as a C++ Developer at Greeksoft Technologies for 6 months, where I enhanced software maintenance, debugged issues, and integrated third-party libraries.
-My diverse experience across different technologies has enabled me to become proficient in full-stack web development, and I’m always eager to take on new challenges.
+    - My name is Parth Dangroshiya, and I have a BTech in Electronics and Communication Engineering from Ganpat University.
+I have 3.6 years of experience, with over 2 years as a React.js Developer and the past year working on MERN stack development At Green Apex Solutions.
+I worked on projects like task management and tourism platforms, improving React components and contributing to both frontend and backend development.
+Before that, I worked as a C++ Developer at Greeksoft Technologies. i worked on tranding base application using MFC and DTL library become proficient in full-stack web development, and I’m always eager to take on new challenges.

 2.  **Tell me About project during green apex company**